-Ronald Campbell House in Sackville is designated a Local Historic Place for its architecture and for its association with the Campbell family.
+The Ronald Campbell House in Sackville holds the designation of a Local Historic Place due to its architectural significance and its connection to the Campbell family.

-In 1850, the first property in Middle Sackville was purchased by Ronald Campbell.
-The white clapboard house was built around that time in the Greek Revival style.
-It is a good example of this style, featuring returned eaves, a gable roof and overall symmetry.
-Several additions that have been made throughout the house to accommodate the family adhere to the original style of the house.
+In 1850, Ronald Campbell acquired the first property in Middle Sackville, where he built a white clapboard house in the Greek Revival style.
+The house serves as a fine example of this architectural style, with its returned eaves, gable roof, and symmetrical design.
+Various additions have been made to the house over time to accommodate the family, while maintaining the original style.

-George Campbell and Sons Limited acquired the funeral business of F.M.
-Brown Funeral Homes Limited, of Amherst, in 1936.
-This business is still in the Campbell family.
-The descendants of the original owner still occupy this house and have remained active in the community.
+In 1936, George Campbell and Sons Limited acquired the funeral business of F.M.
+Brown Funeral Homes Limited in Amherst, a business that remains within the Campbell family to this day.
+The descendants of the original owner continue to live in the house and stay actively involved in the community.

 This post has already been read 1933 times!